PAWS programs are continually developed and evolve to meet the needs of our clients.

-Currently we focus on the Kansas City Region.
-However, applications for individual autism, PTSD, EDS or POTS service dogs are welcome from throughout the United States.
-All applications are considered on a case by case basis.
+Currently we focus on the Kansas City Region, however, applications for individual autism, PTSD, EDS or POTS service dogs are welcome from throughout the United States.
+All applications are considered on a case-by-case basis.
 We work with all above the age of 6.

 Calming influences during the MCC Flights of Fancy Kite Festival with the KC Kite Club